 In addition to the well-known mythology of the phoenix in Greek and Egyptian cultures, there are many other analogues including:

 Dandenong Market’s General Manager Jennifer Hibbs said of the street art programme, ‘As one of the largest retail and tourism hubs in Melbourne’s South East, Dandenong Market aims to continue its positioning as a vibrant and modern attraction, with a long and proud history.’

 ‘Given the market community’s vitality, spirit and liveliness, the adoption of ‘street style’ artwork is a natural fit, playing to the area’s strengths.
 Dandenong Market’s street art programme will enhance the streetscape and market interior, and contribute to Greater Dandenong’s already vibrant arts scene.’

 To visit the artwork, exit the market onto Cleeland street and walk towards Clow Street.
-The artwork is positioned on the exterior of the Bazaar, between teh wooden gates and Cafe Marketto.
+The artwork is positioned on the exterior of the Bazaar, between the wooden gates and Cafe Marketto.

 Rising Phoenix was commissioned by Dandenong Market as part of our street art programme.
-Other artworks include Year of the Wolf by Heesco, A Colourful Past by Heesco, In Bloom by Heesco, Childhood Dream by Kenz and To Market To Market by Kaff-Eine.
+Other artworks include Year of the Wolf by Heesco, A Colourful Past by Heesco, In Bloom by Heesco, Childhood Dream by Kenz as well as To Market To Market by Kaff-Eine.

 Scottie Neoh is an artist based on the Bellarine Peninsula, VIC.
 He has used his many years of working as a graffiti artist together with his love of nature and geometry to distill a style that is very much his own.